rcmdnk/chatgpt-prompt-wrapper/DEVELOPMENT.md

 To check codes at the commit, use [pre-commit](https://pre-commit.com/).

-`pre-commit` command will be installed in the poetry environment.
+`pre-commit` command will be installed in the uv environment.

 First, run: